To understand chord titles you need to learn a little bit of music theory. Or you can memorize a pattern.

 To understand chord titles, it really helps if you know the major

 scales.
 If you know them, all you have to do is remember the

 formula's.
 If you get stuck on a chord, here's a chord finder.
 After you understand

 how to play chords.

-Check out Power Piano Chords.
-It's the only online chord course we recommend.
+To keep learning piano and chords, check out the best online piano course I've found, Piano For All.
+It's the number one online chord course I recommend.
 It teaches all chords from basics to advanced progressions.

 Be sure to get yourself the Free Ultimate Chord Cheat Sheet as well!